COMP2150-24s1/level-design-assessment-Ronitium/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

+When the player starts the level, there are mechanics that will be introduced to the player

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?

+When the player starts the level, the level will teach the player about the design of the level.
+However, when the player makes good progress through the level, the difficulty will become more intense as there are more enimies and more obstacles.

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?